Employment Discrimination Law Solicitors Dublin

 The Equal Status Acts 2000

-The Equal Status Acts 2000 (as amended) prohibit discrimination in the provision of goods and services, the provision of accommodation and access to education, on any of the nine grounds set out below.
+The Equal Status Acts 2000 (as amended) deals with all areas of employment discrimination.
+It prohibits discrimination in the provision of goods and services, the provision of accommodation and access to education, on any of the nine grounds set out below.
 The Equality (Miscellaneous Provisions) Act 2015 has inserted a tenth ground in the provision of goods and provision of accommodation only; the “housing assistance” ground.
 The Acts outlaw discrimination in all services that are generally available to the public whether provided by the state or private sector for example, banking, insurance, grants, transport and travel services.

 Recent Cases before the WRC for Pregnancy Discrimination and Failure to make reasonable accommodation on the basis of disability.